varshinisriram/Sentiment-Analysis-on-Demonetisation-in-India/README.md

 ----------
 **Packages used:**
- 1. twitteR
+ 1. readr
  2. tm
- 3. SnowballC
+ 3. wordcloud
- 4. wordcloud
+ 4. RColorBrewer
- 5. RCurl
+ 5. qdap
- 6. stringr
- 7. ggplot2
+ 6. ggplot2
- 8. readr
- 9. qdap

 ----------
 **To read more on Demonetization:**